Racial Inclusion Training for Staff

 Content:

-- Exploring how bias manifests in classroom practice, pastoral decisions, HR and admissions (if relevant)
+• Exploring how bias manifests in classroom practice, pastoral decisions (can include HR and admissions if relevant)

-Note: We strongly suggest that when booking this workshop it includes the 45-minute presentation ‘The Rationale for Racial Inclusion’ in advance to provide contextual grounding.
-If combined, workshop delivery time will be adjusted accordingly.
+Note: We strongly suggest that when booking this workshop, it include ‘The Rationale for Racial Inclusion’ presentation to provide contextual grounding.

 Duration: